 Flexor Digitorum Profundus

-It originates from the ulna bone and interosseous membrane & lies beneath the Flexor Digitorum Superficialis tendon and inserts into the distal phalanges of the fingers.
+Flexor Digitorum Profundus originates from the ulna bone and interosseous membrane.
+It lies beneath the Flexor Digitorum Superficialis tendon.
+It inserts into the distal phalanges of the fingers.

 This tendon can flex the distal interphalangeal joint (DIP) independently of other tendons, making it a powerful and unique structure.